2 Thessalonians

 Paul is thankful that the believers are growing in their walk with Christ.
 The evidence of that growth is their increasing love for each other.
 God is love and the closer we are in our walk with Him, the more that love will flow from God through us and others will take notice.
 This is a simple test that each of us can give ourselves to see if we are growing in Christ: Do you love others more today than you did yesterday?

-Therefore, among God's churches we boast about your perseverance and faith in all the persecutions and trials you are enduring.
+Therefore, we boast about you in the congregations of God because of your perseverance and trust in all the persecutions and troubles you are going through.

 Why does God allow trouble in the lives of His people?
 We see a clear presentation of the answer in this verse.
 The church in Thessalonica was standing strong in the face of severe troubles.
 Therefore, Paul was able to use them as an example to other groups of believers to encourage them and help them to stand strong as well.

-All this is evidence that God's judgment is right, and as a result you will be counted worthy of the kingdom of God, for which you are suffering.
+This is clear evidence that God's judgment is just; and as a result, you will be counted worthy of the Kingdom of God for which you are suffering.

 A second reason for God allowing these bad things to happen is that it is evidence that God is right in punishing the wicked in the last days.
 Although our actions do not gain us entry into the kingdom of God, the fact that we suffer for following Jesus is evidence that we are His and are truly following Him.

-God is just: He will pay back trouble to those who trouble you and give relief to you who are troubled, and to us as well.
-This will happen when the Lord is revealed from heaven in blazing fire with his powerful angels.
+For it is justice for God to pay back trouble to those who are troubling you, and to give rest along with us to you who are being troubled, when the Lord Yeshua is revealed from heaven with his mighty angels

 Paul reassures them of the fact that God is in control and He is the great avenger.
 He reminds them that God will punish those who are persecuting His church and he will also give the saints rest from the trials of this age.
 This is all coming in the judgments that are described in Revelation 20.
 While we are here and going through struggles, it may seem as if they will never end but we can be sure of God's Word.
 That Word says that the things of this earth are only temporary and we have the promise of eternity with God without any of the effects of sin.